 The Doctors and Staff at SVII

-If you're really feeling worried about undertaking oral surgery in Winchester, VA, you're not the only one.
+If you're really feeling worried about undertaking oral surgery, you're not the only one.
 Many people's wisdom teeth emerge in between the ages of 17-25 and also start to create issues only fixed if they are removed.
 Understanding what to anticipate for this treatment can ease your dental anxiety and assist you in planning for your surgical treatment.
 You'll be back to your daily tasks in no time!

 Why do I need my wisdom teeth removed?